-5. keep a confidential record of all discussions.
-Records will be destroyed if the alleged survivor requests it, or before the change to a new EC.
-However, a record of sanctions and a brief description of the reason will be kept in a safe place;
+1300 5. keep a confidential record of all discussions.
+Records will be destroyed if 1301 the alleged survivor requests it, or before the change to a new EC.
+However, a 1302 record of sanctions and a brief description of the reason will be kept in a safe 1303 place;

-1294 6. respect the choice of the survivor;
+1304 6. respect the choice of the survivor;

-7. and ensure that the survivor knows that they can lodge the complaint outside of FYEG through the relevant country/legal framework.
+7. and ensure that the survivor knows that they can lodge the complaint outsideof FYEG through the relevant country/legal framework.

-1297 INFORMAL COMPLAINTS PROCEDURE
+1307 INFORMAL COMPLAINTS PROCEDURE

-1298 If the survivor wishes to deal with the matter informally, the designated person 1299 will:
+1308 If the survivor wishes to deal with the matter informally, the designated person

+1309 will:

-Approach the alleged harasser saying that the behaviour is offensive, unwelcome and must be stopped;
+• Approach the alleged harasser saying that the behaviour is offensive, unwelcome and must be stopped;

-Inform the harasser that FYEG has a zero tolerance policy on sexual harassment and that disregarding this policy may result in the person's exclusion from the organization facilitate discussion between both parties to achieve an informal resolution which is acceptable to the complainant, provided the alleged survivor agrees,
+Inform the harasser that FYEG has a zero tolerance policy on sexual harassment and that disregarding this policy may result in the person's exclusion from the organization

-- give an opportunity to the alleged harasser to respond to the complaint; - ensure that the alleged harasser understands the complaints mechanism;
+• give an opportunity to the alleged harasser to respond to the complaint;

+• ensure that the alleged harasser understands the complaints mechanism;